-Editor.
-Greetings.
+Editor: Greetings.
 Rome is a gas.
 All is well.
-Oh, to tell you of a good thing that happened.
+On, to tell you of a good thing that happened.
 Scene: Rome, The Collegio.
 Time for orientation I'il honies.

 Paris was ox for self sufficiency survival time.
 Understand?
 But now, the whole thing was suddenly organized.
 And we sat down and had a chicken dinner.
 We were given rooms - Third Floor.
-But Listen, this we to which I refer is about 60 girls and ys.
+But Listen, this 'we' to which I refer is about 60 girls and .
 The situation is was tenative and today it is over.
 An accident ; not a noble experiment.
 The thing is - that it worked Girls on one half of the floor and guys on the other, no mosts and no barricades.
-The whole thing was natural, friendly, and real.
-At times I was bored to hell; at times we Played Frisbee in the hall.
+The whole thing was natural, friendy, and real At times I was bored to hell; at times we Played Frisbee in the hall.
 Living was much the same.
-And then they screen, "Godfrey! such immorality."
+And then they scream, "Godfrey! such immorality."
 But it ain't true baby, no sex no orgies; only honest friendliness.
-The kind most People at Notre Dame and St. Mary's have missed.
-Much to miss .
-It is .
-It is .
+The Kind most People at Notre Dame and St. Mary's have missed.
+Much to miss.
+It is.
+It is.
+Concert time official dates aren't real, Understand?
+The Collegio was Your friend

-Ceta Brown Weceeell, I think we kind of knew that things weren't quite the same in Rome, as they are here in good ol' South Bend, but...
+Wecceell, I think we kind of knew that things weren't quite the same in Rome, as they are here in good ol' South Bend, but ...